-With downsizing, zero-lot homes, apartments and condos, there is not always enough room to place the traditional rectangle vegetable garden that our parents or grandparents grew up with.
-Everything can be grown in a pot; just some plants are more suitable than others.
-Container gardening takes advantage of smaller spaces, flexibility in display arrangements, able to manage and manipulate the environment, able to take into consideration not only horizontal but vertical displays as well.
+With downsizing, zero-lot homes, apartments, and condos, there is not always enough room to place the traditional rectangle vegetable garden that our parents and grandparents grew up with.
+Everything can be grown in a pot; just some plants are most suitable than others.
+Container gardening takes advantage of smaller spaces, flexibility in display arrangements, able to manage, and manipulate the environment, able to take into consideration not only horizontal but vertical displays as well.
 It's all about maximizing space.

 We carry a versatile selection of pots and containers that will meet your container gardening needs.
 From the basic grow pot for starting seeds to the elegant container announcing your doorway.
 All of our pots come in various sizes, colours and styles.

 Many of the grow pots are eco-friendly using recycled plastic or materials that are decomposable.
 We also carry bamboo pots that are biodegradable and a sustainable, renewable resource.

 We have a selection of both heavy, such as Malaysian ceramic clay (great in the Calgary winds), and light fiber clay pots for you to consider.
 Our selection also includes decorative zinc planters, glazed ceramic pots and various quality colourful plastic containers such as the Vecca rotational container.

 To protect your surfaces we have an assortment of plastic and ceramic saucers.
 We also carry a natural cork mat in assorted sizes.
 Not only are these mats great for “protecting things that matter” but they also have many uses around the home and office.